ePages-de/epages-devportal/_posts/2022/2022-01-06-github-actions-a-basic-how-to.md

 1. As already mentioned, a so-called “workflow” is triggered by a specific event.
     In the case of this workflow, it is triggered on two events:<br>
     a.
 When a pull request is created for any branch.<br>
     b.
-When commits are pushed to the “main” branch or to any branches ending with “-test“.
+When commits are pushed to the “main” branch or any branches ending with “-test“.
 2. This section controls when builds should be canceled.
     In this case, it makes sure that we only have one running build per pull request.
     When multiple commits are pushed in a short period of time, only the last one gets built.